 Final Thoughts on Marijuana Fertilizers

-If you are using a store-bought fertilizer, begin with half of the recommended dose unless there are clear signs of nutrient deficiency.
 The amount of nutrients your plant needs depends on the marijuana strain.
 When using organic fertilizer, start small and gradually increase the dose as and when it is needed.
+If you use a store-bought fertilizer, begin with half of the recommended dose unless there are clear signs of nutrient deficiency.

-Although you can use ready-made fertilizers as a novice, it is best to educate yourself on the topic and learn how to create organic fertilizers.
-Not only will it be better for the soil, and the environment in the long-term, but it also helps you gain valuable insight into the world of gardening.
-The more knowledge you possess, the more likely it is that you will grow bigger plants and enjoy greater yields.
+Although you can use ready-made fertilizers as a novice, educating yourself on the topic and learning how to create organic fertilizers is best.
+Not only will it be better for the soil and the environment in the long term, but it also helps you gain valuable insight into gardening.
+The more knowledge you possess, the more likely you will grow bigger plants and enjoy greater yields.